rollerworks/search-docs/searching_in_practice.rst

     this is simply converted into a single range.

     But you are properly are gonna hit the maximum values per field limit.
-So it's best to avoid this whenever possible.
+So it's best to avoid this when possible.

 Subgroup range
 ~~~~~~~~~~~~~~